-- Your Farm Emergency Plan details how your operation will respond in the event of a hurricane, prepare for a worst-case scenario, and ensure continuity of operations. - See Appendix: Farm Emergency Plan for a sample plan that you can customize for your operation.
-The plan should include a checklist of tasks necessary to secure the facilities, fuel supplies, chemical supplies, and equipment; disconnect electricity and gas service; ensure that critical supplies are well stocked; etc. Develop two pre-hurricane checklists: one if evacuating the area, and one if you are staying. - Make sure all of your employees know the formats (electronic or hard copy) and locations where the Farm Emergency Plan is stored.
+- Your Farm Emergency Plan details how your operations will respond in the event of a hurricane, prepare for a worst-case scenario, and ensure continuity of operations. - Consider bringing together a disaster planning team, which could consist of the farm owner and engaged family members, the farm manager, an insurance representative, parish Extension agent, and other individuals. - Create your Farm Emergency Plan.
+See Appendix: Farm Emergency Plan for a sample plan that you can customize for your operation.
+The plan should include a checklist of tasks necessary to secure the facilities, fuel supplies, chemical supplies, and equipment; protect any animals onsite; disconnect electricity and gas service; ensure that critical supplies are well stocked; etc.